Product Liability Law Firm Files Suit

-On April 30, 2021, a class-action lawsuit was filed in New Jersey District Court against Volkswagen AG (d/b/a Audi of America).
+On April 30, 2021, a class-action lawsuit was filed in New Jersey District Court against Volkswagen AG (d/b/a Audi of America) by a product liability law firm.
 The lawsuit, filed by Berger Montague PC under the case name Jeni Rieger v.
 Volkswagen Group of America, Inc., et al, alleges that the automaker sold certain models with defective engines from 2012 to 2017.
 The lawsuit defines the Class as those in the United States who purchased or leased any 2012-2017 Audi vehicle with a 2.0-liter turbocharged engine.

 The lawsuit cites that the defendants failed to disclose material facts and a safety concern to consumers.
 The complaint states that Volkswagen wrongfully and intentionally concealed a defect in the design, manufacture, and or workmanship of the pistons/piston heads (“Piston Defect”) of the 2.0-liter turbocharged engine and that the piston defect can cause the pistons and the engine itself to fail at any time.
-The piston defect is described as but not limited to defects wherein the pistons, piston rings, and or piston heads cannot withstand the heat and pressure of the engine and crack, fracture or splinter as a result.
+The complaint describes the piston defect as defects wherein the pistons, piston rings, and or piston heads cannot withstand the heat and pressure of the engine resulting in a crack, fracture, or splinter.
 If the piston defect does not cause the engine to fail, it leads to the engine consuming an excess amount of oil.
 Both issues result in expensive out-of-pocket costs to the consumer to repair or replace damaged parts of the engine, or the entire engine.

-In addition to costly repairs, the lawsuit alleges that the piston defect also poses a safety risk to consumers.
-When a piston or pistons suddenly and unexpectedly fail, the vehicles immediately lose power.
-Sudden power loss poses a clear-cut safety risk.
-Sudden power loss can prevent a driver from accelerating, maintaining speed, controlling the steering wheel, and engaging the brakes.
-The lawsuit further claims that the piston defect causes substantial damage to the class vehicles.
-When the defect manifests, in addition to destroying critical engine components, it causes further damage throughout the powertrain of the class vehicles as shards of the pistons are circulating throughout the engine and fuel system.
+In addition to the out-of-pocket costs to consumers, the lawsuit further alleges that the piston defect poses a safety risk.
+For example, if a piston or pistons suddenly and unexpectedly fail, the vehicles immediately lose power.
+As a result, a sudden power loss poses a clear-cut safety risk and can prevent a driver from accelerating, maintaining speed, controlling the steering wheel, and engaging the brakes.
+This loss of power is clearly a safety risk.

 The lawsuit brings forth six causes of action: